Application Tips for Parents & Counselors

 Macalester practices holistic admission review.
 Factors such as academic performance in context, teacher recommendations, essays, leadership experience and potential, extracurricular involvement, and standardized testing results are thoroughly reviewed by the Admissions Committee.
 The most important part of an application is something students have already been working on throughout high school: their performance in high school!
 It is this performance that is the best predictor of success in college.

+Macalester interviews are offered to applicants who have begun their application process.
+Interviews are reserved for domestic applicants who are rising seniors, seniors, or prospective transfer students.
 Admissions interviews at Macalester are recommended, but not required.
-Interviews are conducted online by Admissions counselors, interns, and interviewers, and usually take 30 minutes.
-Seniors who wish to interview must do so by February 1 of their senior year.
-Each student may only interview once.
+Interviews are conducted online by Admissions staff members and usually take 30 minutes.
+Seniors who wish to interview must do so by February 1 of their senior year and each student may only interview once.

 We view the college interview as an opportunity to learn more about the experiences, backgrounds, interests, and fantastic personalities of high school students.
 We also want the interview to be a time in which students can learn more about Macalester.
 During interviews, students can expect to be asked questions about their high school environment, extracurricular activities, and other interests.
 Students will also have time to ask their own questions about the Mac community.
 In the end, our hope is that each interview is more like a conversation over virtual coffee than a job interview.